amine-bourouba/Todo/README.md

 # ToDo

-# This project is coded using Laravel and Vue.Js
+# This project is coded using Laravel and Vue.Js (Vuetify)

 # Running the project
 php artisan serve